ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/basic_usage.md

 ## Group-contribution Models

-We also support group-contribution models like SAFT‑*ɣ* Mie.
+We also support group-contribution models like SAFT‑$\gamma$ Mie.
 We have a database of species with the number of each group associated with it for easy lookup, but you may also use your own combinations.
 We use a tuple of the name of the molecule and an array of the group-multiplicity mappings.
 For example